 Enjoy leisurely in-depth bird observation and enhance your ID skills with the help of Greg Miller, Claudia Freitas & Karen Watts.
 This is not a tick and run Big Day, but a stroll through El Chorro Regional Park sharing observations, and checking for positive identification.
 Be surprised at the variations you see, whether crows or Black Phoebes.
 Bring binoculars and a favorite field guide.
 El Chorro Park is located at State Hwy 1 @ Dairy Creek Rd.
 Meets in the SLO Botanical Gardens parking lot.

 Be one of the first to explore the rolling grass-covered foothills of the Santa Rita Ranch within the Santa Lucia Mountains.
 You will be joined on your adventure by Daniel Elting.
 The crown jewel and so focus of this trip is the 234-acre foot lake, the fourth largest privately-owned lake in the county.
 You will also explore the downstream riparian habitat, chaparral and coastal oaklands.
-Walking boots are a necessity!
 Meets at Santa Rita Ranch in Templeton.
 3520 Old Creek Road, Templeton.

 Join leaders Rachel Clark & Rick Grijalva for this bird walk around Atascadero Lake which will be approximately one mile long, at a slow to moderate pace, depending on where and how often we are seeing birds.
 The terrain is gentle, over flat surfaces.
 Expect to see numerous species in a variety of habitats, with likely sightings of: Red-shouldered Hawk, California Quail, California Scrub-Jay, Woodpeckers and a variety of Waterfowl.
-Meets at 9305 Pismo Ave, Atascadero, CA 93422.
+Meets at 9100 Morro Road (CA-41) in the parking lot next to the Central Coast Zoo.

 Morro Rock is home to Peregrine Falcons, Blue-gray Gnatcatcher, Common Yellowthroat, various sparrows, and the elusive Canyon Wren.
 Join Teodelina Martelli & Sharon Stiteler to look for cormorants, various species and age classes of gulls, Brown Pelicans and maybe a Common Murre.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.